Doctor of Nursing Practice FAQs

 The PhD is a research degree and the PhD program is specifically designed to teach students how to conduct original investigation that advances the knowledge of a discipline.
 The distinguishing characteristic of the DNP educational program is an intense, mentored immersion experience in practice, while the distinguishing characteristic of the PhD program is intense mentorship in an area of research by an experienced cadre of nurse investigators.
 The completion and defense of an original research project is required for the PhD, while the final project is the last component of the scholarly portfolio for the DNP.

-Will DNP graduates be able to assume the nurse educator role in schools of nursing?
+Can DNP graduates assume the nurse educator role in schools of nursing?

 Yes.
 DNP degree graduates are able to assume academic and advanced clinical roles.
 Tenure and promotion is institution specific.